hyosung11/Launch-School/Courses/journal.md

 12:45 Finished Practice Problem 15, but needed to look at the solution.

 13:09 Practiced Practice Problem 16 with help from the solution.
 Easy way: `Object.fromEntries()`.

+13:15 Practice Problem 17 feels too hard at the moment.
+I'm basically copying it into my notes.
+I'll look at it again later.